twisted/pydoctor/README.rst

 in development
 ^^^^^^^^^^^^^^

-* Improve the search box UX: There is now a keyboard shortcut ('Ctrl+K' or 'Cmd+K' on Mac or '/', but the later is overriden by ReadTheDocs) to focus the search box.
+* Improve the search box UX:
+    - There is now a keyboard shortcut ('Ctrl+K' or 'Cmd+K' on Mac or '/', but the later is overriden by ReadTheDocs) to focus the search box.
       When the search box is focused, you can use the up and down arrow keys to navigate the results, and press enter to open the selected result.
+    - If the search box contains "docstring:<term>", the search will be performed in docstrings automatically.

 pydoctor 25.10.1
 ^^^^^^^^^^^^^^^^